French to Vietnamese video translation | AI tool | HeyGen

 Translate French video to Vietnamese, the practical way

 Expanding into Vietnamese markets doesn’t require re-recording your content.
-One well-translated video can reach a completely new audience.
+One well-translated video can reach an entirely new audience.

 Convert spoken French into a time-coded Vietnamese transcript

 Vietnam’s digital audience watches video every day across YouTube, Facebook, and mobile platforms.
-Without subtitles or localised audio, viewers are more likely to drop off.
+Without subtitles or localized audio, viewers are more likely to leave.

 Translation improves: